 Gallo Mountains, looking south from FR-93 near the Continental Divide.
 The low valley in the distant background is in the far southwest corner of the Plains of San Agustin, near the village of Aragon and site of Fort Tularosa.

 In May of 1880, Fort Tularosa (not a stockade type, it was merely a group of log huts and ramshackle wooden frame buildings, none of which remains) came under attack by a band of Warm Springs Apaches led by Chief Victorio.
-Just a month earlier about 100 miles south near the headwaters of the San Francisco River and the village of Alma this same band had killed around 35 settlers, they generally didn’t take prisoners except the occasional captive.
+Just a month earlier about 100 miles south near the headwaters of the San Francisco River and the village of Alma this same band had killed around 35 settlers, they generally didn’t take prisoners (which makes the few captive stories all the more unique).
 A detachment of Buffalo Soldiers, 26 men of the 9th Cavalry commanded by Sgt.
 George Jordan (also black), were alerted by a messenger that Victorio and about 100 warriors were in the vicinity and were urged “to save the women and children from a horrible fate.”
 A small community of mostly white settlers , and probably a few Hispanics, were spared almost certain death by the swift night-march of these dedicated black troopers and their courageous fight on the following day.
 Not to detract from their heroism but it was hardly a fair fight.
 Although outnumbered 4-1, the black troopers were probably armed with repeating rifles, fought from behind barns and fences, secure in the knowledge that their grandparents, babies and other loved ones were far, far away from the meadows and forests of the Tularosa Valley.
 The Apache on the other hand fought mainly with bow and arrow, had lost the element of surprise, were certain in the knowledge that no other Apache were on the way to help out, were attacking in the open on foot, while also having to travel, feed, and protect their families.
-In typical USA vs. Apacheria fashion, well-armed, mounted blue-clad reinforcements arrived the following day while Victorio and his band simply disappeared into the surrounding mountains.
+In typical USA vs. Apacheria fashion, well-armed, mounted blue-clad reinforcements arrived the following day while Victorio and his band had little choice but to disappear into the surrounding mountains.
 The cat and mouse game would continue for several more years across the southwest and northern Mexico, but never again would any combat action take place on the Plains of San Agustin.

 10,000 years ago, at this same of day, this vista from a slight rise would’ve looked out upon a huge expanse of water.
 Try finding a drop now.
 Perhaps better than catching sunsets, I always look forward to being able to stop someplace like this midday and watch slow-moving shadows move across such vastness, no question one feels closer to the sky out here.
 View looking NE, from FR 214 a few miles south of the Mangas school house.